AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 >
 >If you want to explore new features available in [!DNL Live Search], consider installing the beta.

-This beta adds two new conditions to the filtering section of the [`productSearch` query](https://developer.adobe.com/commerce/services/graphql/live-search/product-search/).
-These new conditions let you filter product attributes using `contains` and `startsWith`.
+This beta supports two new capabilities in the [`productSearch` query](https://developer.adobe.com/commerce/services/graphql/live-search/product-search/):

+- **Layered search** - Ability to search within another search context.
+With this capability, you can undertake up to two layers of search for your search queries.
+For example:

+  - **Layer 1 search** - Search for "motor" on "product_attribute_1".
+  - **Layer 2 search** - Search for "part number 123" on "product_attribute_2".
+In this example, "part number 123" is searched for within the results for "motor".

+- **startsWith search indexation** - Ability to search using `startsWith` indexation.
+This new capability allows you to:

-- `contains` - Lets shoppers search for products containing specific attribute values.
+  - Let shoppers search for products where the attribute value starts with a particular string.
-- `startsWith` - Lets shoppers search for products where the attribute value starts with a particular string.
+  - Configure an ends with search so shoppers can search for products where the attribute value ends with a particular string.
+To enable an ends with search, the product attribute needs to be ingested in reverse and the API call should also be a reversed string.

 These new conditions enhance the search query filtering mechanism to refine search results.
 These new conditions do not affect the main search query.